 Who May Apply

-You may apply for RTW if your employee meets all the following criteria:
+You may apply for the RTW Programme if your employee meets the following criteria:

 - Able to return to some form of work when he/she first enters the programme;